TJEliot/retimsg/README.md

 # retimsg

 A mobile-friendly command-line chat interface for the [Reticulum](https://reticulum.network/) mesh networking protocol.
+Designed specifically to work in mobile SSH terminal apps where richer interfaces like NomadNet don't function well.

 ## Overview